lukaszkups/lukaszkups.net/content/pages/notes/2024/2024-02-09-just-another-late-summary-of-the-year-2023.md

 Still waiting for the remaining 9 issues of *Transformers G1* classic comics 🙄 (and really getting irritated because of it)

-Started collecting [Katsuhiro's Otomo AKIRA](https://en.wikipedia.org/wiki/Akira_(manga)) manga 😎 (I do love it, read it twice already in the past in pdf version).
+Started collecting [Katsuhiro Otomo's AKIRA](https://en.wikipedia.org/wiki/Akira_(manga)) manga 😎 (I do love it, read it twice already in the past in pdf version).

 **Movies:**